sunnlamp/whether-music/README.md

 ## Getting Started

 To run this project properly you will need to get<br>
 a few API keys.
-The client ID and Secret from Spotify<br>
+The Client ID and Secret from Spotify<br>
-and an Open Weather Map Key. please these API keys as<br>
+and an Open Weather Map Key.
+Olease add these API keys<br>
-the following environment variables in your .env<br>
+as the following environment variables in your .env<br>
 file.

 ```